tspoolst/atom-marker-folding/README.md

 ============
 VIM and Code Browser style folding support for folds manually designated with `#[of]` and `#[cf]`.

-For example the following JavaScript code would be collapsed into three folds:
+For example the following ShellScript code would be collapsed into three folds:

 ```javascript
 #[of]: This does something